lawmurray/FederalFundsRate/README.md

     ./run.sh

-This runs a particle filter as well as samples from the posterior distribution of a Federal Funds Rate data set.
+This runs a particle filter as well as samples from the posterior distribution using a Federal Funds Rate data set.

     ./test.sh